tassiLuca/pcd-2022-2023/app/src/main/java/pcd/lab03/README.md

   - created by [`Collections.synchronizedXXX`](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/util/Collections.html) factory methods
   - achieving thread-safety by _encapsulating_ the state + _synchronizing_ every public method serializing all access to the collection's state
   - Problems:
-    - need to use additional client-side locking to guard compound actions, including iteration, navigation, conditional operations such as put-if-absent.
+    - need to use additional client-side locking to guard compound actions, including iteration, navigation and conditional operations such as put-if-absent.

       ---
       From Java doc: